microsoft/azure-software-radio-hello-world/adsb_powerbi/README.md

-# Stage 2
+# Mapping Airplane Locations Using ADS-B and Power BI

-Stage 2 is split into two parts.
+This tutorial is split into two parts.
 First, we will show how ADS-B signals can be decoded and sent to Azure event hub.
 Next, we incorporate Power BI to plot the locations of aircraft over time on a map-based interface.

 ## Prerequisites